 There’s an advantage to misplacing something, provided that one could find it, because in order to locate the object, one has to play with the mechanisms of memory.
 The common search method, usually effective for contextual memories, is to retrace one’s steps—that’s about as exciting as eating boiled cauliflower.
 My obsessive approach, which I rely on when I can’t remember the steps themselves, can be dull too, but it occasionally leads to pleasant surprises.

 After the last day of the academic year, I had separated my school keys from my home set.
 But weeks later, when I went to the top drawer of my dresser, where I usually keep seldom-used keys, they were not there.
 The first thought that came to mind was that I was just tired; I was probably not looking carefully enough.
-But two systematic searches later and still no luck.
+But two systematic, house-wide searches later and still no luck.

-Then I began to worry about my silly, unrecognized streak of decades of never losing keys.
+Then I began to worry about my silly, unrecognised streak of decades of never losing keys.
 Ever since my baseball scoreless streak was snapped at one and one third innings—thanks to my 65 mile per hour fast ball and slow-motion slider—I’ve always looked to set other kinds of records.

 For example, I was never late or absent throughout high school.
 And although the police have never come knocking on my door to present me with a trophy, I have never been stopped for a traffic violation in 27 years.

 Brushing such thoughts aside, I remembered that when I had put the keys away, a little voice in my head had warned, “Hmm… This is not where you usually place them.
 Won’t you forget?”

 And naturally, the other little voice in my head said, “Of course not.”

 Frustrated, I told my wife that she should have married the first little voice.